-I believe that professional photography and printed images should be available to all and that cost should not be a prohibiting factor in capturing memories.
+I believe that professional photography quality images should be available to all and that cost should not be a prohibiting factor in capturing memories.
 I work as a donation based photographer.

 Donation based does not mean free, or that I do not value my work or hold myself to the same standards as other photographers.
-Donation based simply means I offer a suggested donation for my sessions that will cover my operating expenses, and if you have the means, to pay what is affordable for you and your family.
+Donation based simply means I offer a suggested donation for my sessions that will cover my operating expenses, but not my time, and if you have the means, to pay what is affordable for you and your family.

 I will never turn a client away based on their financial situation.
 I appreciate each and every client and what they are able to contribute to my business.
 You are the reasons I am able to do what I love.

-Currently taking clients in the Augusta, GA area; regular travel to Eastern Iowa; and travel to other locations by session requests.
+Currently taking clients in the Baltimore, MD and surrounding areas of the DMV and travel to other locations by session requests.
 Contact via email or visit socials to book.

 I have always loved photos and taking photos, but mostly I have loved the joy that comes with capturing and sharing memories with people.
 Life has led to paths that allow me to explore my passion, build my skillset, and share my work with more people.